Rapid manufacturing on-demand could make parts-warehousing and expensive molds a thing of the past.

 Northwestern University researchers have developed a new, futuristic 3D printer that is so big and so fast it can print an object the size of an adult human in just a couple of hours.

-The prototype HARP technology is 13-feet tall with a 2.5 square-foot print bed and can print about half a yard in an hour — a record throughput for the 3D printing field.
-This means it can print single, large parts or many different small parts at once.
+The prototype HARP technology is 13 feet (4 meters) tall with a 2.5 square-foot (0.25 square-meter) print bed and can print about half a yard in an hour — a record throughput for the 3D printing field.
+This means it can print single, large parts, or many different small parts at once.

 “3D printing is conceptually powerful but has been limited practically,” said Northwestern’s Chad A. Mirkin, who led the product’s development.
 “If we could print fast without limitations on materials and size, we could revolutionize manufacturing.
 HARP is poised to do that.”